Lindeneg/lindeneg.org-legacy/md/blog/ts-generics.md

 // TypeScript Error:
 // Argument of type '"something"' is not
-// assignable to parameter of type 'keyof CachedData'. const something = cache.get('something');
+// assignable to parameter of type 'keyof TestCacheData'. const something = cache.get('something');
 ```